 Letters of recommendation frequently appear as a requirement on college applications.
 You’ll usually need one to three of these reference letters when you’re applying for an undergraduate program or, sometimes, graduate school.

-Job applications more commonly require a list of references, rather than a reference letter, but you may see this requirement show up from time to time.
+Job applications commonly require a list of references rather than a reference letter, but you may occasionally see this requirement.
 Even if a job application doesn’t require a recommendation letter, attaching one to your cover letter or application could give you a competitive edge over other applicants.

-It’s totally normal to feel nervous about asking for a letter of recommendation.
-While it may feel uncomfortable at first, it’s a normal part of the application process.
-With a bit of preparation, you can maximize your chances of getting stellar recommendations.
+It’s normal to feel nervous about asking for a letter of recommendation.
+While it may initially feel uncomfortable, it’s a normal part of the application process.
+With some preparation, you can maximize your chances of getting stellar recommendations.

-The most effective recommendation will come from someone who knows you well and can speak to your character on a personal level.
+The most effective recommendation will come from someone who knows you well and can personally speak to your character.
 Make a list of several people who you could ask.
-You’ll probably only need three, but it’s always a good idea to have backups in case something falls through.
+You’ll probably only need three, but it’s always a good idea to have backups if something falls through.

 If you’re applying to college, consider asking a teacher and your high school guidance counselor.
-Choose teachers of classes where you performed well (and who you had good rapport with).
+Choose teachers of classes with whom you performed well (and with whom you had a good rapport).
 Teachers you had during your junior or senior year will have the freshest memories of you (and are likely more accustomed to writing such letters).

 Many college applications require at least one letter from your guidance counselor.
-If you don’t know this person well, don’t be afraid to make an appointment so they can learn more about you.
+If you don’t know this person well, don’t hesitate to make an appointment so they can learn more about you.

-If you’re working on a grad school application, your letters will likely come from one or more of your professors.
-Ideally, ask professors who are in the same field as the program you’re applying to.
-If you’re a working professional currently applying to go back to school, your options include bosses and mentors, colleagues, or former professors with whom you had a good relationship.
+If you’re working on a grad school application, your letters will likely come from one or more professors.
+Ideally, ask professors in the same field as the program you’re applying to.
+If you’re a working professional applying to return to school, your options include bosses and mentors, colleagues, or former professors with whom you had a good relationship.

 One of the best ways to get a strong recommendation is to make it easy for the person doing the writing to highlight your accomplishments and personal strengths.
 One easy way to do this is by providing a copy of your academic transcripts and resume to the person writing your letter.